vsamaru/todomvc-fauna/README.md

+[Here is a companion example where the backend is pure FaunaDB, without Lambda](https://github.com/fauna/todomvc-fauna-spa).
+No more cold start!

 # React TodoMVC Example

 > React is a JavaScript library for creating user interfaces.
 Its core principles are declarative code, efficiency, and flexibility.
 Simply specify what your component looks like and React will keep it up-to-date when the underlying data changes.